inpsyde/wp-translation-downloader/README.md

 ```

 ## Usage
-After successful configuration, the `.po`/`.mo` files are automatically downloaded from the official wordpress.org API on `composer install`.
+After successful configuration, the `.po`/`.mo` files are automatically downloaded on `composer install`.
 Also, translation files are deleted when a package is removed on `composer install`.

 ## Configuration

 The following configurations are available: